 BCP & BCM activities

 TOTO has a business continuity plan (BCP) to help achieve early resolution and keep damage to a minimum, should a risk materialize.
 When the Great East Japan Earthquake occurred in March 2011, a countermeasures headquarters was immediately set up to help continue business operations, minimize damage and keep inconvenience to customers to a minimum.
 Our efforts in this respect were recognized by the Business Continuity Advancement Organization (BCAO) when we won the Grand Prize at the 2011 BCAO Awards for having the best business continuity measures in place.
-With regard to an earthquake striking directly under the Tokyo metropolitan region or a megathrust earthquake striking in the Nankai Trough, we have strengthened our internal systems in line with the revised assumptions announced by the government, and we are reviewing our policies for dealing with emergencies and for business continuity.
-On the other hand, after the Great East Japan Earthquake, we became aware of such risks as the procurement of vital components and restrictions on electrical power supply.
-As a consequence, we have continued to work on strengthening business continuity management by taking precautionary measures and other steps.
+Following the Great East Japan Earthquake, risks in the procurement of important parts and power restrictions have become evident.
+We have therefore strived to improve our business continuity management by, for example, taking measures in advance.
+We also established a task force immediately after the Kumamoto Earthquake in April 2016 in an effort to ensure the continuity of our businesses and minimize damage.
+In case of a major earthquake directly hitting central Tokyo or the Nankai megathrust earthquake, we will strengthen our internal system in accordance with the review of the assumptions, which is to be announced, and we will review our contingency plans to react to the disaster and continue our businesses.

 Systems and measures to be activated in the event of a crisis are defined in the Rules for Risk Management.
 But no one knows when a crisis will occur, and unless there are clear rules on how to respond or who to contact in an emergency, any initial response will be delayed.
 To resolve this issue, we have set up a group-wide emergency contact desk which operates 24 hours a day year-round.
 In fiscal 2013, we established an even smoother emergency response system by setting up an email point of contact in addition to the call center.
 An Emergency Procedures Card has also been distributed to all Group employees.
 First reports of a critical event can be received 24 hours a day year-round and are centrally managed.
 From fiscal 2012, ten items were added to the card to help educate employees in how to protect themselves and their families, including preparations for an earthquake disaster and initial responses in the event of an earthquake.
 In an emergency, the situation will be reported promptly to the risk management supervising division, personnel from the departments concerned will gather quickly, and actions will be taken to help resolve the crisis immediately and keep any damage to a minimum.